-Canadian history everyone should know about
+Canadian history everyone should know

 Many of the blue words are links to webpages with even more info on the topic.